sagelga/oh-sheet/README.md

 # Project PONY (ระบบแชร์สรุปบทเรียนออนไลน์)

-Share lecture notes with us!
+Share your lecture notes with us!

-Create a new issue here : kumakumamon.me<br>
 For Aj.
 Teerapong, please use this credential to login:

 - Username : `kimlee`
 - Password : `kimleeSE2018`

 ## Abstractions
-This service is for sharing a lecture to the others.
-When people share the lecture to the service, others receive a benefits from learning things from lecture.
+A hub for students to share lecture notes and learn together.

 ## Features
-All of the features will be released after the project version 1 is released.<br>
-Here's are some few features we have...
+Features currently planned include:

-- User can upload a lecture to the service
+- User can upload lecture notes to the service.
-- User can browse through lecture to find the lecture they like
+- User can browse through lecture notes to find desired lecture notes.
-- User can view the lecture
+- User can view lecture notes.

-and many much more!

 ## How to install
-It's a magic.<br>
-Just kidding, we will be back with a installation methods soon.
+It's magic.
+Just kidding, we will be back with an installation guide soon.

 ## Technology
 This Progressive Web Application uses Vue and Vue Router, with Vuesax as a UI framework.

+## Contributing

+### Issue
+Create a new issue on [kumakumamon.me](http://kumakumamon.me)

-## Development
+### Development
-This is how we develop.
-We use fat npm to do things with Vue dependencies.
+Just another JS project you know and 💗.

-Install dependencies
+Install dependencies (required on first run):
 ```
 npm install
 ```

-Start the development server
+Start the development server:
 ```
 npm run serve
 ```

-Build the project
+Build the project for production:
 ```
 npm run build
 ```